Skip to main content

 Use Cases

-• Titling a horror flash fiction piece for a submission deadline
+• Titling a horror flash fiction piece before a Submittable deadline

-• Generating working titles to unstick a draft you've been avoiding
+• Generating working titles to unstick a literary fiction draft you've been avoiding for weeks

 Tips